shenhuiying2017/azure-docs.es-es/articles/application-insights/application-insights-custom-operations-tracking.md

                 requestTelemetry.Success = false;
             }

-            // now it's time to stop operation (and track telemetry) telemetryClient.StopOperation(operation);
+            // Now it's time to stop the operation (and track telemetry). telemetryClient.StopOperation(operation);
         }
     }

     public static string GetOperationId(string id)
     {
-        // returns root Id from the '|' to first '.' if any int rootEnd = id.IndexOf('.');
+        // Returns the root ID from the '|' to the first '.' if any. int rootEnd = id.IndexOf('.');
         if (rootEnd < 0)
             rootEnd = id.Length;